rei/rei-cedar-docs/docs/components/headings/README.md

 ## 1.0.0

 - Enables the visual style of many heading levels and subheading to be applied flexibly to HTML headings (`<h1>` to `<h6>`) and other HTML elements
-- Enables responsive heading font sizes that are applied by default and disable as an alternative with following modifiers:
+- Enables responsive heading font sizes that are applied by default with following modifiers:
   - Display
   - Heading-large
   - Heading-medium